swarbler/bestof/camera-gear/cameras.md

 	- *Zf is more fun and a bit smaller*
 - **secondary:** Z30 II

-{: .alternative }
-Zfc is similar to the Z30 II but has an EVF.
+> Zfc is similar to the Z30 II but has an EVF.
 However, it has no weather sealing!

 {: .upcoming }
 The Sigma BF will be an incredibly lightweight and compact 24.6MP full-frame camera with a metal unibody design.